massalabs/air-script/docs/src/description/evaluators.md

 - Evaluators can access only the trace columns defined via its parameters.
 - Evaluators can access only constants and periodic columns defined in the same module.
-- Evaluators can access random values defined in the root module.

 Evaluators can be declared anywhere in a module, but usually are declared towards the end of the module.